 The most interesting film shows actual footage of life on a 1930s cotton plantation in northern Mississippi.
 This rare film shows mules being unloaded, people picking cotton, and farmers hauling wagons full of hay to the cotton gin using mules.
 It also includes scenes of life at that time, including a baptism and a large picnic.

-Click here to be taken to the museum's web site.
-And if you can't bring your class to the museum, we recommend strongly that you order a film from the museum called "The Story of Cotton," which includes the story of the exchange and the footage of the plantation we mentioned earlier.
+Teachers, if you can't bring your class to the museum, we recommend strongly that you order a film from the museum called "The Story of Cotton," which includes the story of the exchange and the footage of the plantation we mentioned earlier.
 If you would like to buy a copy of the DVD for $15, call the museum at 901-531-7826.